demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/AzureDevOps_description.md

    6. Save the instance.

 ### Testing authentication and connectivity
 If you are using Device Code Flow or Authorization Code Flow, for testing your authentication and connectivity to the Azure DevOps service run the ***!azure-devops-auth-test*** command.

-If you are using Client Credentials Flow click on **Test** when you are configuring the instance.
+If you are using Client Credentials Flow, click **Test** when you are configuring the instance.